EPFL-Center-for-Imaging/napari-label-focus/README.md

 # napari-label-focus

-Easily focus the view on selected elements from a Labels layer.
+Easily focus the view on selected elements from a **Labels** layer.
+The plugin works on 2D and 3D images, but not on timeseries.

 <!-- <video width="320" height="240" controls>
   <source src="assets/video.mp4" type="video/mp4">